Backend Development

 Creating New Queues

-node ace queue:listen --queue=notifications
+node ace queue:work notifications

 Queue Organization Tips